vitalets/babel-plugin-runtyper/readme.md

     Explicit is always better when magic, especially for readers of your code.
     You can set ESLint [eqeqeq rule](http://eslint.org/docs/rules/eqeqeq) and forget about `==` once and for all.

-*In case of other questions or ideas feel free to [file new issue](https://github.com/vitalets/babel-plugin-runtyper/issues/new).*
+*If you have other questions or ideas feel free to [open new issue](https://github.com/vitalets/babel-plugin-runtyper/issues/new).*

 ## License
 MIT @ [Vitaliy Potapov](https://github.com/vitalets)